freeCodeCamp/guide/src/pages/javascript/comments/index.md

 ---
 ## Comments

-programmers use comments to add hints, notes, suggestions, or warnings to their source code, they have no effect on the actual output of the code.
+Programmers use comments to add hints, notes, suggestions, or warnings to their source code, they have no effect on the actual output of the code.
 Comments can be very helpful in explaining the intent of what your code is or should be doing.

 JavaScript has two ways of assigning comments in its code.